John Jones Fish river Journey

 EQUIPMENT & ACCOMMODATION

-All specialist equipment is provided, including canoes, bicycles, tents, gas stoves and cooking utensils.
-Learners will be provided with a good quality tent that they will share with a partner.
-They will be required to carry their camping equipment with them for the duration of the journey
+All specialist equipment is provided for Journey, including canoes, bicycles, tents, gas stoves and cooking utensils.
+Pupils will be provided with a good quality tent that they will share with a partner.
+They will be required to carry their camping equipment with them for the duration of the journey.

 Food is supplied by the ‘support team’ every few days, depending on the group activity.
-Learners will therefore be expected to carry their own food for most sections of the Journey.
+Pupils will be expected to carry their own food for most sections of the Journey.
 All meals will be provided and carefully worked out according to energy requirements and the nature of the activity.
-Learners will generally have to prepare their own food and clean up their own eating and cooking utensils.
-Those for whom this is a new experience get better at it as the Journey progresses!
-Alternative dietary requirements must be communicated with the group leaders so that all needs concerning food and diet are met.
-It is very important that learners have a water bottles/bladder (capacity at least 2 litres) on them at all times while on the Journey.
+Pupils will generally have to prepare their own food and clean up their own eating and cooking utensils.

 There will be a water source at each camp: either natural, or water that is brought in.
 It is important that learners do not pollute natural water sources.
-Therefore each learner will be supplied with bio-degradable soap.
-Learners will learn to be responsible for their own hygiene.
+Pupils will learn to be responsible for their own hygiene.
 Facilities for dish washing and hand washing will be provided where possible, although this is sometimes limited and must be used thoughtfully.
 Containers for showering, hair- washing and clothes washing will be provided at certain camps.
-Learners will be strongly urged to use each opportunity to wash themselves or their clothes.

 The safety of the children is the most important issue for all involved in the Journey and will not be compromised over any other goals.
 All camp sites and routes have been thoroughly explored by staff members.
 A support vehicle will be on route for the entire duration of the Journey.
 All staff members will have a cell phone and satellite phones are available for use in areas where phone reception is lacking.
 A professional canoeing company, with river guides, has been hired to lead river excursions.
 A team of paramedics (who have been involved with the Journey since 2005) will accompany the groups.